loamics/docs/gitbook/monitoring/ii_pages.md

 ---

-You get instantly the *health status* of your clusters
+You get instantly the *health status* of your cluster

 ![cassopscenter_screen](imgs/cassopscenter_screen.png "")